Organised crime in Ireland: 1980s

 While the Dunnes would be the first crime family to get involved with the drug trade, money was earned in the millions in the 1980s through the heroin epidemic.
 It was considered easier money and more lucrative than bank robberies.

 The heroin crisis destroyed communities of working-class inner-city neighbourhoods, which were once considered to be safe.
 Despite this many citizens protested and took their own actions against the epidemic, most notable was Concerned Parents Against Drugs.
 Some of these vigilantes took extreme actions such as murdering or blowing up the apartment of a believed drug-dealer.

 Often Larry Dunne could not meet the demand for heroin, so many others got involved, but Larry was still considered the main source.
 One was Tony "King Scum" Felloni, once in the prostitution business, he would move into the drug trade.
 Overall there was mutual respect, and practically no conflict between crime families and drug king-pins, around the 1980s.

 In 1983 Larry Dunne was finally arrested and was not able secure bail when drugs were found in his mansion.
 This led him to leave the country, but he was caught in 1985 in Portugal.
 The passing of the Criminal Justice Act made life harder for drug-traffickers.
 As a result, by the mid-1980s, the majority of the Dunnes were in prison or had fled.

 With the end of the Dunne family, many saw it as an opportunity to join the drug trade and be number one (it was estimated to be roughly 40 groups).
 The person who became the next drug-kingpin was John Gilligan.
-Once a small-time crook, during the time of his sentencing in Portlaoise Prison he formed a mob of 6, including Bryan Meehan, Peter Mitchel and Paul Ward.
+Once a small-time crook, during the time of his sentencing in Portlaoise Prison he formed a mob of 6, including Bryan Meehan, Peter "Fatso" Mitchell and Paul Ward.
 Gilligan started off selling marijuana, since this was less of a priority for the gardai and the buyers had more money.
 Later Gilligan's membership would grow to a much larger number, but with that came a lack of loyalty.

 The Gardaí's focus was still on paramilitary groups (with the odd taskforce combatting drugs).